Sens Cathedral

 Sens Cathedral (Cathédrale Saint-Étienne de Sens) is a Catholic cathedral in Sens in Burgundy, eastern France.
 The cathedral, dedicated to Saint Stephen, is the seat of the Archbishop of Sens.

 Sens was the first cathedral to be built in the Gothic architectural style (the Basilica of Saint Denis, the other pioneer Gothic building built at about the same time, was an Abbey, not a cathedral).
 The choir was begun between 1135 and 1140, shortly before Notre Dame de Paris.
 The sanctuary was consecrated in 1164, but work continued until 1176.
 It is a national monument of France.
 The structure was completed in the late 15th–early 16th century with Flamboyant style transepts and a new tower.
 The architecture of its choir influenced that of Canterbury Cathedral, rebuilt in Gothic style by the master mason William of Sens.

 History

 Sens was an important and prosperous town during the late Roman Empire, located at the meeting point of two rivers and at the intersection of two major Roman roads.
 During the Carolingian Empire it became a major center of the early French Christian church.

 In 876 AD, Pope John VIII gave the Archbishop of Sens the title "Primate of the Gauls and Germans".
 He was placed at the head of six and later seven dioceses, including Paris, Chartres, Orleans, and Troyes.
-The religious jurisdiction was transferred Archbishop of Lyon in the 11th century, but the Archbishop of Sens still keeps the honorific title "Primate of the Gauls and Germans".
+The religious jurisdiction was transferred to the Archbishop of Lyon in the 11th century, but the Archbishop of Sens still keeps the honorific title "Primate of the Gauls and Germans".